Demographics of Slough: Ethnicity of school pupils

 Since statistics on the ethnicity of school pupils have been collected, White students, the majority being the native White British, have been in the minority.
-As such Slough schools were in a majority-minority state in-till 2018 when Asian British pupils became the majority, of which had surpassed White students in the mid 2000's.
+As such Slough schools were in a majority-minority state in-till 2018 when Asian British pupils became the majority, of which had surpassed White students in the mid-2000s.
 In the Asian British multi-ethnic group, British Pakistanis are the largest at 25.8% and are the largest group of all groups in the town.
-Black British school pupils increased in proportional size between 2004 to 2012 peaking at 9.1%, but have declined since then to 7.2% in 2022.
+Black British school pupils increased in proportional size between 2004 and 2012 peaking at 9.1%, but have declined since then to 7.2% in 2022.
 Mixed school pupils have also been in proportional increase and now make up a little over 1 in 10 in schools (11.3%) from 5.9% in 2004.

+Country of birth

 Languages

-The most common main languages spoken in Slough according to the 2011 UK Census are shown below.
+Top 10 main languages spoken in Slough according to 2011 census and 2021 census are shown below.